Postcard Design Tips

 - Do match the coating to your purposes.
 Go with gloss to make photos look beautiful.
 Select a dull or matte finish for smooth, non-shiny postcards that are easy to write on.
 Uncoated paper has a slightly textured feel that can look more formal and match stationery such as letterhead and envelopes.

-to see and feel the differences.
+Request samples of our papers to see and feel the differences.

 The Finishing Touch